MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-deployment-rdp-certs.md

     |*SCEP Server URLs*|Provide the public endpoint(s) that you configured during the deployment of your SCEP infrastructure|

 1. Select **Next**
-1. In the *Assignments* bladeAssign the policy to a security group that contains as members the devices or users that you want to configure and select **Next**
+1. In the *Assignments* panel, assign the policy to a security group that contains as members the devices or users that you want to configure and select **Next**
-1. In the *Applicability Rules* blade, provide additional issuance restrictions, if needed, and select **Next**
+1. In the *Applicability Rules* panel, configure issuance restrictions, if needed, and select **Next**
-1. In the *Review + create* blade, review the policy configuration and select **Create**
+1. In the *Review + create* panel, review the policy configuration and select **Create**

 For more information how to configure SCEP policies, see [Configure SCEP certificate profiles in Intune][MEM-3].
 To configure PKCS policies, see [Configure and use PKCS certificate with Intune][MEM-4].